-Psychologists in Atlanta, Georgia have begun experimenting with a new approach to treating drug addiction – one that involves completely altering the brains of the afflicted.
-For the past several decades, addiction has been scientifically and medically classified as a brain disease.
-Responding to this classification, psychologists have developed a method of treatment they currently call The Synapse System.
-This specially developed outpatient treatment program is currently available to adolescents and young adults, and utilizes intensive therapy along with some newly emerging technology to help improve the overall health of the brain.
+Psychologists in Atlanta, Georgia, are experimenting with a new approach to treating drug addiction, which involves completely altering the afflicted brains.
+Generally, addiction is considered a brain disease.
+Responding to this classification, psychologists want to explore The Synapse System.
+Designed as an outpatient treatment program, it’s a new approach for drug addiction in adolescents and young adults.
+The treatment utilizes intensive therapy and some newly emerging technology to help improve the overall health of the brain.

 How Does the Synapse Treatment Program Work?

 Using electrodes, doctors can measure the patient’s brain waves.
 Then, with an interactive computer program, patients can see how their brain waves change with their thought process.

 Over time, different exercises can help young adults permanently adjust their brain waves.
 As a result, these exercises will repair damaged neural pathways and develop new neural pathways.
 Additionally, reports of lower levels of depression and anxiety, better self-confidence, and overall improvement of wellbeing are promising with treatments.

 Understanding the Core Principles of the Synapse System

 Based on the collective experiences and accumulative understanding of the program founders, there are five main principles at the root of the Synapse System.